Thalamic reticular nucleus

 The thalamic reticular nucleus is part of the ventral thalamus that forms a capsule around the thalamus laterally.
 However, recent evidence from mice and fish question this statement and define it as a dorsal thalamic structure.
 It is separated from the thalamus by the external medullary lamina.
-Reticular cells are GABAergic, and have discoid dendritic arbors in the plane of the nucleus.
+Reticular nucleus cells are all GABAergic, and have discoid dendritic arbors in the plane of the nucleus.

 Thalamic Reticular Nucleus is variously abbreviated TRN, RTN, NRT, and RT.
+The TRN is found in all mammals.

 Input and output

 The thalamic reticular nucleus receives input from the cerebral cortex and dorsal thalamic nuclei.
 Most input comes from collaterals of fibers passing through the thalamic reticular nucleus.

-Primary thalamic reticular nucleus efferent fibers project to dorsal thalamic nuclei, but never to the cerebral cortex.
-This is the only thalamic nucleus that does not project to the cerebral cortex, instead it modulates the information from other nuclei in the thalamus.
-Its function is modulatory on signals going through thalamus (and the reticular nucleus).
+The outputs from the primary thalamic reticular nucleus project to dorsal thalamic nuclei, but never to the cerebral cortex.
+This is the only thalamic nucleus that does not project to the cerebral cortex.
+Instead it modulates the information from other nuclei in the thalamus.
+Its function is modulatory on signals going through the thalamus (and the reticular nucleus).